MicrosoftDocs/bot-docs/articles/resources-support.md

 #ROBOTS: Index
 ---
 # Get support for the Bot Framework
-These additional resources provide additional information and support for developing bots with the Bot Framework.
+These resources provide additional information and support for developing bots with the Bot Framework.

 |**Support type**                    | **Contact**
 |----------------------------|---------------------------------